Global press group visits Britain over newspaper freedom fears

 The new measures approved last October followed a public inquiry into the press launched in 2011 after revelations that staff at Murdoch's now defunct tabloid the News of the World had illegally intercepted voicemail messages on mobile phones, including those of a murdered schoolgirl.

-The plans are designed to make it easier for people who feel they have been wronged by the press to have their complaints heard, and will allow the new press watchdog to levy fines of up to 1 million pounds.

-Backed by all main political parties, they are designed to end the worst excesses of Britain's notoriously aggressive and scandal-hungry press.
+Backed by all main political parties, they are designed to end the worst excesses of Britain notoriously aggressive and scandal-hungry press.

 Although the government has stopped short of press regulation backed by law, the industry says the new watchdog plans are still draconian and threaten the freedom of speech.